Discover more from The Retroist

 If you manage to get to the “final” top level, move fast because it is coooooold up on Spike’s Peak and Spike was not smart enough to pack a heavier coat.
 The first time I made it there, I delayed for a second and died from exposure before planting my flag.
 So I needed to climb this thing again.
 The next time, I was smarter and ran right for the top and planted my flag.
 Victory was humorously short.
 Spike falls down into the snow, and the sound goes from passively annoying to ear-bleedingly bad.

 I am bummed.
 Spike’s Peak has a lot of potential.
 It just seems that Xonox wasn’t able to bring all the of the necessary components together to make it fun.
 This results in a game that is far less than the sum of its parts.
-Still, the game does look great, so I am going to giving the game a merciful 2 stars.
+Still, the game does look great, so I am going to give the game a merciful 2 stars.